Reactive Motion Planning with Global Guidance for Non-Prehensile

 Note: All videos are shown at real-time speed (1x) unless otherwise stated.

-We compare our method (left) with a strong reactive baseline (right) adapted from an MPC approach [1] in four scenarios.
+This section compares the proposed method with a strong reactive baseline adapted from the MPC approach in [1] to demonstrate the necessity of global guidance.

 Ours (An open space)